 Nebraska is the only state out of the 50 to boast a unicameral (one-house) state legislature, called, simply, the Nebraska Legislature.
 All other states (and the U.S. Congress) are bicameral, with an upper and lower house.
 Nebraska originally had a bicameral legislature when it became a state in 1867.
 During the Progressive Era in the early 20th century, when citizens and policymakers grew concerned over the corruption that had seeped into both high and low levels of government, lawmakers in Nebraska began to consider reforms they could implement at the state level.
 (This was the same era in which the election of U.S. senators was transferred from the state legislatures into the hands of the people via passage of the Seventeenth Amendment to the Constitution, in 1912).
 A series of Nebraska statesmen championed the idea of combining the two chambers of the legislature into one; they believed having one house, instead of two, would help the legislature take more responsibility for its actions, increase transparency and accountability, and make the legislative process more efficient.4 In 1934, Nebraska citizens approved a state constitutional amendment to convert the bicameral legislature into a unicameral body.
-Today, the Nebraska Legislature is composed of 49 nonpartisan representatives or "senators," all elected for 4-year terms.
+Today, the Nebraska of directly representing the state's citizens.
+While all 50 U.S. states have legislative bodies, these go by different names.
+Many are called, simply, the "Legislature" (or "State Legislature"), but others go by "Legislative Assembly," "General Assembly," or, in the case of Massachusetts and New Hampshire, the "General Court."